Institutional Metaphors for Designing Large-Scale Distributed AI versus AI Techniques for Running Institutions: Introduction

 Although multi-agent system research has yielded many valuable theoretical insights into the functioning of organizations, no examples spring to mind of systems of practical value that successfully combine interesting sets of intelligent behaviours using this paradigm.
-It is however interesting to consider one well known system that does combine different intelligent behaviours and has demonstrated some success in finding the right \emph{intelligent creature} for the right ecological niche: IBM’s Watson \citep{Ferrucci2010}.
+It is however interesting to consider one well known system that does combine different intelligent behaviours and has demonstrated some success in finding the right \emph{intelligent creature} for the right ecological niche: IBM's Watson \citep{Ferrucci2010}.
 Watson has, amongst other applications, shown great competence at winning the game show Jeopardy, and is famous mainly for that achievement.
 Clearly it does, from our perspective, only one thing very well: answering questions (QA).
 But the interesting thing is that it answers different kinds of questions using a number of completely different QA approaches with overlapping competence.
 Architecturally, it behaves like a coalition of intelligent QA creatures that \emph{compete} against each other to produce the best answer to a question, and in the process of doing so it acquires feedback on its performance and becomes better at selecting the best competitor based on features of the question and the proposed answer.
-This competitive setting in itself is a convincing example of a winning departure from the traditional functional decomposition approach, and a move towards more interesting \emph{organizational} metaphors.
+This competitive setting in itself is a convincing example of a winning departure from the traditional functional decomposition approach, and a move towards more interesting \emph{organizational} metaphors.\footnote{\Gio{Examples of relevant competitive settings can be found in machine-learning methods too, see e.g. \textit{generative adversarial networks} (GANs) \citep{Goodfellow2014} or \textit{ensemble methods} as \textit{random decision forests} \citep{Ho1995}.
+However, the social constructs exploited in these solutions are still rather minimal.}}